 Studying at the KU is more than just acquiring specialist knowledge.
 We broaden our horizons together and take on responsibility in and beyond the individual degree programs.
 The KU has a particular focus on topics such as personal development, sustainability, social skills and social commitment.

-It offers its students the possibility to study and work in a welcoming atmosphere and benefit from outstanding support and comprehensive service offers, a well-stocked library, a broad range of sports and leisure activities and a large global network of approx. 300 partner universities.
-Our team at the International Office helps you to plan your semester abroad and the KU Career Service provides comprehensive advice and support for embarking on your professional career.
+It offers its students the possibility to study and work in a welcoming atmosphere and benefit from outstanding support and comprehensive service offers, a well-stocked library, a broad range of sports and leisure activities and a large global network with over 260 partner universities.

 Here you will learn everything about privacy

 More on this